 Ink often remains in these areas even after the best of efforts are made manually cleaning the plate.
 Plates are then sent to storage and the next time they are used, print quality is degraded as the relief in screens is greatly reduced by the dried ink deposits.
 Some times the dried ink deposits break free causing additional problems.

 Timing is critical.
-Cleaning flexo plates immediately after the press run minimizes the time for ink to dry and makes for easier, more effective plate cleaning.
+Cleaning flexo plates immediately after the press run minimizes the time for the ink to dry and makes for easier, more effective plate cleaning.
 So why do people procrastinate when it comes to plate cleaning?
 Cleaning flexo plates is never fun.
-It’s time consuming and always seems to prevent us from doing other more important tasks that need to be done, like the next press run.
-Plus, there’s the naturally tendency to feel you will get to it in a few minutes, but that turns into an hour or longer.
+It’s time-consuming and always seems to prevent us from doing other more important tasks that need to be done, like the next press run.
+Plus, there’s the natural tendency to feel you will get to it in a few minutes, but that turns into an hour or longer.

 Automation is a beautiful thing.
 In recent years we have seen the introduction of automatic plate washers.
 Automating the plate washing function facilitates long-lasting and consistent flexo plate performance.
 It also helps address the problem of plate-cleaning procrastination by making it easy to clean flexo plates.

 Washing flexo plates automatically reduces plate damage and offers superior performance in cleaning flexo plates.
 Manually cleaning plates may cause damage due to excessive scrubbing or soaking plates for an extended time to remove dried ink deposits.

 Dirty flexo plates are feed into the automatic plate washer immediately after a press run manually or automatically using transfer rollers.
 By automating the process of cleaning flexo plates, plate washers like the Ovit Flexo Matic provide better control over hard-to-clean reverse areas and screens and offer unsurpassed consistency so plates remain in top condition, time and again.